 The Audit Committee of the Board of Directors oversees our corporate accounting and financial reporting process.
 For this purpose, the Audit Committee performs several functions.
-The Audit Committee evaluates the performance of and assesses the qualifications of the independent registered public accounting firms; determines and approves the engagement of the independent registered public accounting firms; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm as required by law; confers with management and the independent registered public accounting firm complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting matters; and meets to review our annual audited financial statements and quarterly financial statements with management and the independent registered public accounting firm, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The Audit Committee evaluates the performance of and assesses the qualifications of the independent registered public accounting firms; determines and approves the engagement of the independent registered public accounting firm; eviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm; eviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm on our audit engagement team as required by law; confers with management and the independent registered public accounting firm regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting firm, including review our annual audited financial statements and quarterly financial statements with management and the independent registered public accounting firm, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 During fiscal 2005, three directors comprised the Audit Committee: Messrs.
 Parker (Chairman) and Dullum and Ms. English.
 The Audit Committee met seven times during the last fiscal year.
+In July 2005, the Board appointed Messrs.
+Adelgren and Coulon to serve as alternate members of the Audit Committee.

-Our Board of Directors annually reviews the Nasdaq listing standards definition of independence for Audit Committee members and has determined that all members of our Audit Committee are independent (as independence is currently defined in Rule 4350(d)(2)(A)(i) and (ii) of the Nasdaq listing standards).
+Our Board of Directors annually reviews the Nasdaq listing standards definition of independence for Audit Committee members and has determined that all members and alternate members of our Audit Committee are independent (as independence is currently defined in Rule 4350(d)(2)(A)(i) and (ii) of the Nasdaq listing standards).
 No members of the Audit Committee received any compensation from us during the last fiscal year other than directors' fees.
-Our Board of Directors has determined that each of Messrs.
-Parker and Dullum and Ms. English qualifies as an "audit committee financial expert," as defined in applicable SEC rules, and that all Audit Committee members are financially literate under current Nasdaq listing standards.
+Our Board of Directors has determined that all members and alternate members of the Audit Committee qualify as "audit committee financial experts," as defined in applicable SEC rules, and that all Audit Committee members and alternate members are financially literate under current Nasdaq listing standards.